ggiuliopirotta/ggiuliopirotta.github.io/_pages/about.md

   - /about.html
 ---

-I'm Giulio, a first year MSc student in Artificial Intelligence passionate about:
+I'm Giulio, a first year MSc student in AI passionate about:

 - 🕹️ game theory
 - 🤖 reinforcement learning